pingcap/docs/tidb-cloud/serverless-faqs.md

 ### Why does the storage usage size remain unchanged after dropping a table or database immediately?

 This is because TiDB retains dropped tables and databases for a certain period of time.
 This retention period ensures that transactions dependent on these tables can continue execution without disruption.
-Additionally, the retention period makes the [FLASHBACK TABLE](/sql-statements/sql-statement-flashback-table.md)/[FLASHBACK DATABASE](/sql-statements/sql-statement-flashback-database.md) feature feasible, which allows you to recover dropped tables and databases if they were mistakenly deleted.
+Additionally, the retention period makes the [`FLASHBACK TABLE`](/sql-statements/sql-statement-flashback-table.md)/[`FLASHBACK DATABASE`](/sql-statements/sql-statement-flashback-database.md) feature feasible, which allows you to recover dropped tables and databases if they were mistakenly deleted.

 ### Why are there RU consumptions when I'm not actively running any queries?

 RU consumptions can occur in various scenarios.
-One common scenario is during background queries, such as the synchronization of schema changes between TiDB instances.
+One common scenario is during background queries, such as synchronizing schema changes between TiDB instances.
 Another scenario is when certain web console features generate queries, like loading schemas.
-These processes utilize RUs even without explicit user triggers.
+These processes use RUs even without explicit user triggers.

 ### Why is there a spike in RU usage when my workload is steady?